Thumbprint Cookies: 25 Recipes for a Christmas Countdown

 Once a year the Girl Scouts of America have their annual cookie sale.
 I can ignore the mint cookies, the shortbread are so-so, but my knees go weak at the very thought of a Samoa cookie--those luxurious bites with dark chocolate, caramel, and coconut.
 Well now, you and I don't have to wait for the annual sale.
 Here's how to make samoas thumbprint cookies.

-Guess what, you can have the flavor of a s'mores without going camping.
+Guess what?
+You can have the flavor of s'mores without going camping.

 I included these because they're just so pretty.
 I can imagine a basketful of these at Easter.

 Questions & Answers